salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

     heroku keys:add

   If you have only one public key, this command will just add it to heroku.
-If you have more than one pubic key then heroku will prompt you as to which key you want to add.
+If you have more than one pubic key then the toolbelt will prompt you as to which key you want to add.

 # Setting up Github